 - Improper lifestyle: Having an inappropriate lifestyle is one of the factors affecting the number of sperm produced.
-Smoking and alcohol, unhealthy diet and being overweight, sedentary and not exercising, stress are important signs of an unhealthy lifestyle.
+Smoking and alcohol, an unhealthy diet and being overweight, sedentary and not exercising, and stress are important signs of an unhealthy lifestyle.
 Learn more about the effect of smoking on fertility: How smoking affects male fertility

 Sperm motility is very important in male fertility because sperm has to travel a relatively long distance in the female reproductive system to reach the egg.
 Therefore, any disorder in sperm motility and its inactivity can affect a person’s fertility.